Contents

 Background and Literature review

 UNESCO (2003) describes “intangible cultural heritage” as the practices, representations, expressions, knowledge, and skills—together with the associated instruments, objects, artefacts, cultural spaces, and traditions—that communities and groups recognize as part of their heritage.
+Hereafter, this paper refers to this domain as intangible cultural heritage (ICH).
 Passed down across generations, it is continuously recreated in response to changing environments and histories, and it provides identity and continuity while encouraging respect for cultural diversity and creativity.
 Some may treat intangible heritage mainly as an interpretive framework for educating the public about past social life—through stories, rituals, festivals, and performances.
 While such cultural expressions matter greatly for supporting the protection of tangible historic resources, intangible cultural heritage is also crucial in another sense: it includes the knowledge systems through which communities understand nature and the world, frequently expressed through traditional craft and making.
 If preservation and regeneration are to become more sustainable, these dimensions—how cultures relate to natural systems and how craft knowledge is transmitted—can offer practical paths for integrating environmental responsibility into the care and evolution of built heritage.
+In this paper, ICH is used primarily in relation to building-related knowledge systems, craft and construction practices, and place-based social infrastructures that influence preservation and regeneration decisions.

 Intangible cultural heritage has been central to the formation of many traditional urban and rural landscapes.
+A subset especially relevant to postindustrial cities is intangible industrial heritage: the craft knowledge, skills, and everyday production practices that help explain historic industrial processes and the tangible districts they produced (Robinson, 2014).
 Of course, not every building practice or manufacturing tradition has benefited the environment; many industrial-era processes were damaging, especially during the Industrial Revolution.
 Still, forms of intangible heritage that build cultural identity and strengthen urban connections while living in balance with surrounding ecosystems have continued to support viable and resilient environments in postindustrial cities and rural regions across North America and Europe.
 Without understanding how such heritage contributes to livable landscapes, designers risk producing interventions that are environmentally efficient yet culturally disruptive.
 Learning from intangible cultural heritage can help practitioners develop approaches that allow historic places—shaped by long-term interactions between people and nature—to continue adapting over time rather than being swept away and replaced, a process that can permanently weaken cultural identity and potentially harm a community’s well-being.

-In summary, both historic preservation and urban regeneration can be sustainable, but only when pursued in the comprehensive, integrated way advocated by the Brundtland Commission (Brundtland, 2002: Kapp 2018).
+In summary, both historic preservation and urban regeneration can be sustainable, but only when pursued in the comprehensive, integrated way supported by widely cited sustainability frameworks (Brundtland, 2002; Kapp, 2019).
 This paper outlines how these fields can respond to sustainability challenges at both small and large scales by drawing on a place’s most active and evolving resource: its intangible cultural heritage.
 Two case studies are presented.
 The first examines a design/build initiative at Fort Pulaski National Monument in Georgia, where preservation-trades students, graduate architecture students, and the United States National Park Service (NPS) collaborated to create an accommodation complex that reinterpreted intangible building knowledge in innovative ways.
 The second explores the revitalization of Birmingham’s Jewellery Quarter in England, where new artisan enterprises are operating within a historic industrial district to help shape a renewed, innovation-driven economy.
-Together, these examples show how intangible cultural heritage can support comprehensive sustainable development in historic districts and regions while strengthening sustainability outcomes in both preservation and urban-regeneration practice.
+Taken together, these examples suggest how intangible cultural heritage can support comprehensive sustainable development in historic districts and regions by reinforcing environmental, social, cultural, and economic dimensions of sustainability in both preservation and urban-regeneration practice.

 Two Case Studies of Sustainable Historic Preservation